gbdev/gbdev.github.io/website/guides/sgb_border.md

 ## TRN

-Some packets will tell the SGB to copy the contents of the screen somewhere, including the packets needed for SGB borders. <!-- this could be reworded? -->
+Bulk transfer (TRN) packets tell the SGB to copy the contents of the screen to buffers in Super NES work RAM.
+The `CHR_TRN` and `PCT_TRN` packets are used to send data for SGB borders.

 For that to function properly, you must: